 - Assign source codes you want to publish with a suitable and free (as possible) licence, such as the GNU General Public Licence (GPL) or the Apache Lizenz 2.0.
 The tool Choose a Licence can help you choosing an ope source licence.

 - In addition to the code, provide a detailed description of your experiments and data sets which others can use to test your software.
 In Jupyter Notebooks, you can create code and describe your experiment in related documentation at the same time.

 - Additionally, help others reproduce your experiment with your specific configuration by providing Docker container.
 ReproZip is also a helpful tool, since it bundles all relevant files such as data, software, libraries and environmental variables.

-- You should always allocate a persistent identifier to your code (e.g. DOIs with Zenodo and a GitHub integration).
+- You should always allocate a persistent identifier to your code (e.g. DOI through the GitHub integration in Zenodo; there will also be a corresponding link between the TUgitLab and the TU data repository in the future).
 If this is not possible, point out the exact date of change.

 - From the outset, specify in your data management plan which source codes and related information should ultimately be archived, as well as how and where (see example).

 - As a rule, follow the standards of your discipline and create good README files to inform others about your experiment and approach.

 - Adhere to naming and coding conventions of the language used.
 This improves readability and allows others to easily navigate the structure and process of your project.

 - Follow the FAIR principles when making your software available.